 Maggie Runyan-Shefa is the Co-CEO of New Schools for New Orleans and has been on the NSNO team since the fall of 2007.
 Maggie oversees NSNO’s school investment, school support, human capital investments, internal operations and organizational culture.
 In her time at NSNO Maggie has helped to fund or launch 28 schools, doubled the size of NSNO’s human capital portfolio, and was a chief architect of the Common Core programming offered to 33 schools across the city.
 Before coming to NSNO, Maggie founded and led KIPP STAR College Prep Charter School in Harlem, New York City and she is a graduate of the KIPP School Leadership Program.
 Under her leadership, KIPP STAR was among the highest performing open-enrollment public schools in Harlem and its graduates have gained acceptance into some of our nation’s finest college preparatory high schools and colleges.
-She was recognized by the Robin Hood Foundation with its Hero’s Award in 2004.
+She was recognized by the Robin Hood Foundation with its Hero’s Award in 2004 and is a member of the 11th Cohort of Pahara Aspen Education Fellows.
 Maggie is a former Teach For America corps member (Mississippi Delta ’97) and holds a B.A. in International Affairs from the George Washington University and a M.P.A. from the Harvard Kennedy School.

 A New Orleans native, Michael is committed to ensuring that New Orleans becomes the first city in the country to provide an excellent education to every child, regardless of class, color, or learning need.
 In his role as co-CEO, Michael oversees communications, advocacy, development, finance and operations.
 Michael joined New Schools for New Orleans following his time with the management consulting firm McKinsey & Company in New York.
 While at McKinsey, Michael worked on a number of education-related projects, including developing Pennsylvania’s Race to the Top application strategy.
 Prior to McKinsey, Michael taught 7th, 8th, and 9th grade math in public schools in Brooklyn and Manhattan through the New York City Teaching Fellows program.
 He has worked for the Achievement First charter school management organization and for Bronx Charter School for the Arts.
 Michael is a graduate of Harvard College, and received a teaching degree from Pace University and an M.B.A. from Columbia Business School.